 245 music, dance and theater performances

-For current Cultural Arts Representatives, see guidelines, contract templates, and important dates.
+Resources for current representatives include guidelines, contract templates and important dates.

 To learn more about the Artists in Schools program, contact Helen Meyer at firstname.lastname@example.org or (919) 839-1498, ext.
 210.